 - offers recommendations to address system gaps

-Economic Impact Report, prepared by Downstream Strategies
+Economic Impact Report, by Downstream Strategies

 - quantifies direct financial benefits people receive when they can solve their legal problems